appleyapple/FreeMarket/README.md

 **Description**

 Proof-of-concept of a browser-based platform for users transact Ether in exchange for merchandise.
+Requires MetaMask browser extension.

 **Core features**